 The 2015-16 World Golf Championships season began in Shanghai, with Russell Knox winning his first World Golf Championships at the HSBC Champions at Sheshan International Country Club in November 2015.
 Cadillac continued to host the Cadillac Championship in South Florida in early March, a tournament won by Adam Scott to make for his second World Golf Championships victory.
 As the event moves to Mexico in 2017, Grupo Salinas will be the new title sponsor.
 Dell Technologies sponsored the Dell Technologies Match Play for the first time in 2016 as the event also moved to a new home in Austin, Texas.
 Held April 1-6 at Austin Country Club, Jason Day won the event for the second time, coming out of a tight race to the finish with Rory McIlory in the semifinals and ultimately emerging 5&4 over Louis Oosthuizen in the finals.
 The World Golf Championships' season concluded at the Bridgestone Invitational at its historic home at Firestone Country Club.
 Dustin Johnson won his third World Golf Championships title over Jason Day with an all-world Sunday 66 .

-The 2016-17 World Golf Championships season starts again in Shanghai, at Sheshan International Golf Club October 27-30.
-The Mexico Championship will mark its inaugural year at Club de Golf Chapultepec March 1-5.
-The Dell Technologies Match Play continues with another exciting edition at Austin Country Club in Texas' capital city March 22-26.
-The World Golf Championships' season concludes at the Bridgestone Invitational in Akron, Ohio, returning back to its late summer dates of August 2-6.
+The 2016-17 World Golf Championships season started in Shanghai, at Sheshan International Golf Club.
+Hideki Matsuyama won, becoming the first Asian player to win a World Golf Championships tournament.
+The Mexico Championship marked its inaugural year at Club de Golf Chapultepec, with Johnson winning.
+Johnson made it two World Golf Championships titles in a row when he won the Dell Technologies Match Play at Austin Country Club in Texas' capital city March 22-26.
+The World Golf Championships' season concluded at the Bridgestone Invitational in Akron, Ohio, Matsuyama winning his second World Golf Championships title of the season.

 Dates: October 27-30, 2017